 Top tip

-Allow it to cool undisturbed before transferring to the fridge.
+Allow the syrup to cool undisturbed before transferring to the fridge.
 Disruption or moving it immediately to the refrigerator could cause it to crystallize sooner.

 Recipe